OctopusDeploy/docs/docs/administration/private-cloud-migration/index.md

 1. Placing the on-premises Octopus instance into maintenance mode.
 1. Ensuring you have the master key.
 1. Performing a full backup of the on-premises database.
-1. Restoring the backup onto the cloud based database.
+1. Restoring the backup into the cloud based database.
-1. Copying task logs to the new cloud based file storage.
+1. Copying task logs to the cloud based file storage.
-1. Copying built-in feed packages to the new cloud based file storage.
+1. Copying built-in feed packages to the cloud based file storage.
-1. Copying artifacts to the new cloud based file storage.
+1. Copying artifacts to the cloud based file storage.
 1. Installing Octopus on your chosen hosting platform (e.g. a virtual machine or container orchestration platform).
-1. Pointing the new Octopus instance to the cloud based database.
+1. Pointing the cloud Octopus instance to the cloud based database.
 1. Reindexing the packages in the built-in feed.
+1. If the cloud Octopus instance has a new DNS name:
+    1. Reregistering polling tentacles to point to the cloud instance.
+    1. Pointing CI servers and external scripts to the cloud instance.
+    1. Updating firewall rules to allow the cloud instance to connect to listening tentacles.

 This process is documented in more detail under [Moving your Octopus components to other servers](docs/administration/managing-infrastructure/moving-your-octopus/index.md).